Francis Skaryna Belarusian Library and Museum: Museum

 The museum collection is occupying one room of the Francis Skaryna Belarusian Library and Museum building.
-Its collection contains examples of the 18th-century Słuckija pajasy woven with gold and silk thread and a priest’s chasuble made of these and similar girdles from Hrodna.
+Its collection contains examples of the 18th-century Słuckija pajasy woven with gold and silk thread and a priest's chasuble made of these and similar girdles from Hrodna.
 There is a small collection of coins from the Grand Duchy of Lithuania temporary banknotes issued in 1918 by the local authorities in Słuck, Mahilioŭ and Homieĺ in the absence of central government.
-Therr is also a collection of postage stamps issued in Belarus in 1918-22, as well as Soviet stamps with Belarusian motives.
+There is also a collection of postage stamps issued in Belarus in 1918–22, as well as Soviet stamps with Belarusian motives.
 There are examples of Belarusian religious art and items which poet Łarysa Hienijuš and Jazep Hiermanovic, a priest, from back from the time of imprisonment in the Soviet concentration camps.

 A collection of paintings is housed on the premises of both the library and Belarusian Catholic Mission.
 It contains works by the Belarusian artists: Boris Zaborov, Kazimir Kastravicki, Piotra Sierhijevič, Viktar Žaŭniarovič, Piotra Miranovič, U. Šymaniec, Michaś Naŭmovič, M. Saŭka-Michaĺski, M. Paŭlouŭski, Hieorhi Papłaŭski and Ivonka Survilla.